 LibreOffice: Free cross-platform office application suite available for a number of different computer operating systems.
 It supports the ISO/IEC standard OpenDocument Format (ODF) for data interchange as its default file format, as well as Microsoft Office formats among others.

 PDF Creator: An application for converting documents into Portable Document Format (PDF) format on Microsoft Windows operating systems.
 Once installed, it allows the user to select PDFCreator as their printer, permitting almost any application to print to PDF.

 PosteRazor: Converts an image into a multi-page PDF which can be printed out and assembled as a poster.
 Nice tool for creating game big boards with small printers.

 Anything else you need can be easily found on the internet.
 Among the many free software directories, I would recommend this Wikipedia page as a good place to start.

 Copyright is a tricky subject.
 Most people only worry about it when they have something to protect.
 What's worse, most people tend to think that they have more rights than they really have, and tend to get paranoid about this subject.
 As far as this site is concerned, the situation is the following:

 (a) It is perfectly safe to download the contents of this site and use them for your own private use, including semi-professional uses as game developing.

-(c) On the other hand, if you think you own the copyright to some of the parts we have used in this website, please contact us (and we will probably convince you that you are wrong).
+(c) On the other hand, if you think you own the copyright to some of the parts we have used in this website and that we should withdraw it from the site, please contact us (and we will probably convince you that you are wrong).

 One final word (two, actually)